ipfs/specs/src/http-gateways/trustless-gateway.md

   - This allows client to produce a meaningful error (e.g, in case of UnixFS, leverage `Data.blocksizes` information present in the root `dag-pb` block).

+- In streaming scenarios, if a Gateway is capable of returning the root block but lacks prior knowledge of the final component of the requested content path being invalid or absent in the DAG, a Gateway SHOULD respond with HTTP 200.
+  - This behavior is a consequence of HTTP streaming limitations: blocks are not buffered, by the time a related parent block is being parsed and returned to the client, the HTTP status code has already been sent to the client.

 # HTTP Response

 Below MUST be implemented **in addition** to "HTTP Response" of :cite[path-gateway].